geoscotton/conemo_app_copy/README.md

 Linting the application code
 ----------------------------

 `jshint .`

 Building Conemo Phone App
 ----------------------------

 Build this application including code quality review into a distribution copy from the root of a local clone

-`bash build_dist.bash`
+`./build_dist.bash`

 If there is an error during the grunt build process, install the missing gems.

 1. Verify that ruby is installed using ruby -v
-2. Update gems using `gem update --system`
+1. Update gems using `gem update --system`
-3. Possibly install individual gems e.g. `gem install compass`
+1. Possibly install individual gems e.g. `gem install compass`

 If first time running cordova,

 `./node_modules/.bin/cordova platform rm android` `./node_modules/.bin/cordova platform add android`